 It is more expensive than the Ohio Bar, however, it is the best general training bar Rogue makes, in my opinion, and is great for everyone from the average home gym owner to CrossFit Games Athletes.

-Most home gym owners use one barbell, so buying one that is the most effective for their training and budget is a big deal.
+Most home gym owners, including the best home gyms, use one barbell, so buying one that is the most effective for their training and budget is a big deal.
 So, before we get into the weeds of the review, let me share who I think the Matt Chan Bar is for.

 Who I recommend the Matt Chan Bar for